-Our objective is quantifying a firm's exposure to climate change.
-We build on recent work that uses conference call transcripts to identify firms' various risks and opportunities (Hassan et al., 2019, 2020a,b).
-These prior studies use the proportion of a conference call that is centered on a particular topic as a measure of the firm's exposure to that issue.
+To quantify a firm's exposure to climate change, we build on recent work that uses earnings call transcripts to identify firms' various risks and opportunities (Hassan et al., 2019, 2020a,b).
+These prior studies use the proportion of an earnings call that is centered on a particular topic as a measure of the firm's exposure to that issue.
 We face two challenges in applying this logic to the quantification of climate change exposure.

-First, the effects of climate change are multifaceted, spanning from regulatory interventions to imminent "physical threats" to a firm's plant, property, or equipment.
+First, the effects of climate change are multifaceted, spanning from regulatory interventions to "physical threats" to a firm's plant, property, or equipment.
 Furthermore, new technologies and market opportunities provide some firms with a potential upside to climate change.
-Thus, an ideal measure needs to encapsulate all of these facets in order to arrive at firmer conclusions about a firm's exposure to environmental changes.
+Thus, an ideal measure encapsulates all of these facets to identify a firm's exposure to environmental changes.
 Ideally, the measure should also allow for the decomposition of a firm's (composite) exposure to contributing factors.

-Second, prior studies identify the topics of interest in an earnings call by relying on prespecified signal bigrams.
-These word combinations are compiled in one of two ways.
-First, Hassan et al. (2019), who study political risk, determine signal bigrams by comparing training libraries of political texts (e.g., political textbooks and speeches by politicians) with nonpolitical libraries (e.g., accounting textbooks and novels).
-Second, in Hassan et al. (2020a,b), which study Brexit and Covid-19, respectively, the words used to identify discussions about these shocks are self-evident and no training libraries are required.
-However, neither of these two approaches yields satisfactory results in identifying climate change bigrams.
-For example, using training libraries that consist of climate change reports issued by research institutions and/or professional investors fails to identify accurate climate change bigrams.
+Second, prior studies identify the topics of interest in an earnings call by relying on pre-specified signal bigrams that are compiled in one of two ways.
+Hassan et al. (2019), who study political risk, determine signal bigrams by comparing training libraries of political texts (e.g., political textbooks and speeches by politicians) with nonpolitical libraries (e.g., accounting textbooks and novels).
+In Hassan et al. (2020a,b), which study Brexit and Covid-19, respectively, the words used to identify discussions about these shocks are self-evident and no training libraries are required.
+Neither of these two approaches yields satisfactory results in identifying climate change bigrams in our context.
+For example, using training libraries that consist of climate change reports issued by research institutions or professional investors fails to identify accurate climate change bigrams.
 This is because people tend to discuss climate change in conjunction with other topics, such as new technologies, government regulation, and tax credits.
 Thus, text documents in the training library reflect a mixture of genuine climate change discussions and conversations about extraneous topics.
-The same will hold true for the conference call transcript.
-Using a training library, the algorithm will then identify word combinations that are unrelated to climate change (signalling tax policies instead, for example).
-Thus, the method used in Hassan et al. (2019) yields a set of word combinations which contains more "false positives" than valid climate change word combinations.17 Hassan et al. (2020a,b)'s method also falls short in our context, as there is no clear climate change equivalent to "Brexit" or "Corona."
+The same will hold true for the earnings call transcripts.
+Using a training library, the algorithm will then identify word combinations unrelated to climate change (e.g., signalling tax policies instead).
+Thus, Hassan et al. (2019)'s method yields word combinations which contain more "false positives" than valid climate change word combinations.
+Hassan et al. (2020a,b)'s method also falls short in our context, as there is no clear climate change equivalent to "Brexit" or "Corona."
+While researchers could, in principle, attempt to create a comprehensive word list (and we will also do this for comparison purposes), prior work suggests that humans tend to overlook important phrases when completing such tasks (King, Lam, and Roberts, 2017).
+For this reason, we introduce to the economics and finance literature a novel, purposeful method that can identify word combinations signalling climate change conversation in earnings calls.